A Lie-algebraic approach to the local index theorem on compact homogeneous spaces: Introduction

-Moreover, its spectrum is an unbounded discrete subset of $i\R$, each eigenvalue occurring with finite multiplicity.
+for vectors $X$ and $Y$ in the Euclidean space with inner product $\langle \ {,} \ \rangle $ that generate the Clifford algebra.
+This makes $\KD$ skew self-adjoint.
+Then the spectrum of $\KD$ is an unbounded discrete subset of $i\R$, each eigenvalue occurring with finite multiplicity.
 The space $\Gamma^2(S)$ of square-integrable sections of $S$ admits a Hilbert space direct sum decomposition into the eigenspaces of $\KD$.
-(For general reference on the analytic properties of Dirac operators, see Roe \cite{roe}*{Chs.~5, 7}.)
+(For general reference on the analytic properties of Dirac operators, see Roe~\cite{roe}*{Chs.~5 \& 7}.)
 One can then build the heat diffusion operator $e^{t\KD^2}$ on $\Gamma^2(S)$ for $t\in(0,\infty)$.
-Main reason for this construction comes from the \emph{McKean-Singer formula}, which relates the graded index of $\KD$ with the super trace of the diffusion operator; namely,
+The main reason for taking this step arises from the \emph{McKean-Singer formula}, which relates the graded index of $\KD$ with the super trace of the heat diffusion operator; namely,